L-1 Intracompany Transfer Visas

 The L-1A category covers employees who will serve in an executive or managerial capacity at the U.S. entity.
 To qualify, the employee must have worked for the related foreign entity in an executive or managerial capacity for at least one continuous year within the preceding three years.

-L-1A classification offers a significant advantage for green card planning: L-1A managers and executives may be eligible for the EB-1C immigrant visa category, which does not require PERM labor certification and often has shorter processing timelines than other employment-based categories.
+L-1A classification can be relevant to green card planning because some multinational managers and executives may be eligible for the EB-1C immigrant visa category, which does not require PERM labor certification.
+Eligibility depends on the specific foreign and U.S. roles, the company relationship, and the supporting documentation.

 The L-1B category covers employees with specialized knowledge of the organization's products, services, research, systems, techniques, or management.
 The employee must have worked for the foreign entity for at least one continuous year within the preceding three years.